Myths and Facts written in white chalk on chalkboard, Myths crossed out in red

 Top 5 Myths About the SAT

-From thinking the SAT is the be-all-end-all metric of your college application to believing it’s your only admission option, here are a few common myths about that venerated (and feared) standardized test.
+From thinking the SAT is the end-all-be-all metric of your college applications to believing it’s your only admission option, there are a few common myths about that venerated (and feared) standardized test.
+While the SAT does play a role in college admission, it’s essential to separate fact from fiction to approach the test with clarity and confidence.
+Let’s dive into the most persistent misconceptions and set the record straight.

-If your SAT score is not where you want it to be, don’t get down on yourself.
+If your SAT scores are not where you want them to be, don’t get down on yourself.
 The SAT is only a measure of how well you take the SAT, not a measure of how smart you are.
 Sometimes geniuses get average SAT scores and average students get genius scores.
-It’s all up to how hard you work at preparing, not how smart you are.
+It’s all up to how hard you work at preparing for the test—not how smart you are.

-2. Stellar grades yield a high SAT score
+2. Stellar grades will yield a high SAT score

-Perhaps the biggest mistake that students make when it comes to the SAT is that they let their ego interfere with their SAT score.
-I can’t tell you how many times a parent has told me that his/her child got a low initial SAT score because the student decided to take the exam without preparing.
-Both the parent and the child believed that because of the student’s excellent performance in school, he/she would not have a problem scoring well on the SAT.
-Unfortunately, there is not significant overlap between what you learn in high school and the subjects covered on the SAT.
+Perhaps the biggest mistake that students make when it comes to the SAT is that they let their ego interfere with their SAT scores.
+I can’t tell you how many times a parent has told me that their child got a low initial SAT score because the student decided to take the exam without preparing.
+Both the parent and teen believed that because of the student’s excellent performance in school, they would not have a problem scoring well on the SAT.
+Unfortunately, there is no significant overlap between what you learn in high school and the subjects covered on the SAT.

 3. The SAT is less important than your GPA in college admission

-Though colleges and universities rank admission components like GPA and test scores differently, for students looking to attend a competitive university, their SAT (or ACT) score is much more important than their GPA.
+Though colleges and universities rank admission components like GPA and test scores differently, for students looking to attend a competitive university, their SAT (or ACT) scores are much more important than their GPA.
 At prestigious universities, acceptance rates are dropping and average test scores are rising.
-Since almost every applicant already has a high GPA to these prestigious schools, admission officers need another measure to differentiate students’ academic abilities: test scores.
+Since almost every applicant to these prestigious schools already has a high GPA, admission officers need another measure to differentiate students’ academic abilities—and that's where test scores come in.

-4. You should take the SAT in the spring of junior year
+4. You should take the SAT in the spring of your junior year

 Like what you’re reading?